Fiona Lowry: Awards

 Lowry was awarded the Doug Moran National Portrait Prize in 2008.
 The $100,000 portrait prize for her painting What I Assume You Shall Assume, was a naked self-portrait set in the Belanglo State Forest a scene of menace as the site of the backpacker murders.

 She was the winner of the Fleurieu Art Prize in 2013 for her painting Alone With You.

 In 2013 the painting also won the Wynn Prize for landscape at the Art Gallery of New South Wales.
 The painting was completed during her residency at Arthur Boyd's estate at Bundanon that Boyd left to the nation.

 She was a finalist in the Archibald Prize in 2011, 2013, 2021 and 2022.
 She was the winner of the Archibald Prize in 2014 for her painting Penelope Seidler.
+In 2018, Fiona Lowry was awarded the $3000 Paddington Art Prize Honorable Mention for her work "My Mother's Far Embrace".